21 Hidden Gems in Banff

 6. Carrot Creek Skating

-Carrot Creek freezes over in the winter, providing a memorable genuine Canadian encounter of ice skating on a natural rink.
-Many people visit Vermilion Lakes and Two Jack Lake for wild ice skating in Banff National Park, but Carrot Creek is a local secret for wild ice skating in Banff National Park.
+Carrot Creek freezes over in the winter, providing a natural ice skating rink.
+Many people visit Vermilion Lakes and Two Jack Lake for wild ice skating in Banff National Park.
+Carrot Creek is a secret ice skating spot in Banff National Park.

 How to get here: The Carrot Creek trailhead is located on the opposite side of Highway 1.
 A small pullover area for Carrot Creek is less than 3 kilometers from the Banff Park gates (east entrance).